-Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech laser systems for cleaning and surface conditioning.
+Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech® laser systems for cleaning and surface conditioning.
 The American-made systems function either as mobile standalone units or can be integrated into production lines.

-The laser systems are available in portable and stationary models ranging from 50 to 3,000 watts (a 4,000-watt version is in development) with chamber sizes from 3 x 3 to 6 x 12 in.
+The laser systems are available in portable and stationary models ranging from 50 to 3,000-watts (a 4,000-watt version is in development) with chamber sizes from 3' x 3' in size to 6' x 12'.
 The systems can also be installed in manufacturing lines in cabinets or operated by a robotic arm.

-Galiardi said that laser pretreatment of metal surfaces can be used to streamline various manufacturing processes.
+Galiardi says that laser pre-treatment of metal surfaces can be used to streamline various manufacturing processes.
 Corrosion, for example, can begin to accumulate within a very short time on new parts, depending on the material and environmental conditions, and should be removed prior to coating.
-Instead of discarding any improperly coated metal components stripping the paint and re-coating the parts is a cost effective alternative rivets.
+Instead of discarding any improperly coated metal components stripping the paint and re-coating the parts is a cost effective alternative.

+Besides corrosion and coating removal, the cutting-edge laser blasting technology can be utilized in aerospace manufacturing facilities to clean aircraft fixtures and perform selective paint removal on rivets.
 In addition, laser blasting can be used to condition and profile components to required specifications.
 The technology was developed to match and exceed strict industry standards.

-Besides corrosion and coating removal, the cutting-edge laser blasting technology can be utilized in aerospace manufacturing facilities to clean aircraft fixtures and perform selective paint removal on